 What You Can Do about High Blood Pressure

 The first thing you can do is visit your doctor for routine checkups.
-Even though high blood pressure rarely shows symptoms, the abnormal force of blood through the arteries, over time, can cause damage to your internal organs, including your heart, blood vessels and kidneys.
+Even though high blood pressure rarely shows symptoms, the abnormal force of blood through the arteries, over time, can cause damage to your organs, including your heart, blood vessels and kidneys.
 Thus, chronic hypertension increases the risk for cardiovascular disease and other serious health issues.

 Who You Are Matters

-Eat to Reduce Risk of Hypertension
+Healthy Lifestyle Choices to Reduce Risk of Hypertension